OmarSolimanDev/Deploying-A-Python-Application-On-GCP-Using-Terraform/README.md

 ## Building Network infrastructure using terraform

-1. Created a vpc in europe region
+1. Created a vpc
-2. Created two subnets (managed & restricted)
+2. Created two subnets (managed & restricted) in the europe region
 3. Created a firewall allowing only The IAP range to access
 4. Created a nat-gateway in order that my resources that will be created later <br />
    can access the internet safely<br />